-If you deceive someone to steal or withhold their property, you may be found guilty of theft by deception.
+If you deceive someone into stealing or withholding their property, you may be found guilty of theft by deception.
 Here’s what happens if you’re charged.

 The rise of the internet has been a positive boom for fraudsters.
-It’s all too easy to set up bogus advertisements or job opportunities with the intent of persuading people to part with their money.
-That’s why theft by deception is very much on the rise and the penalties can be harsh.
+Unfortunately, it’s all too easy to set up fake advertisements or job opportunities with the intent of persuading people to part with their money.
+That’s why theft by deception is very much on the rise, and the penalties can be harsh.

 What is theft by deception?